 FBW Board of Directors and FOAM liason

-FBW Treasurer, brewmaster at Barley and Hops Brewery and Restaurant.
+FBW Treasurer, former brewmaster at Barley and Hops Brewery and Restaurant.